dmyersturnbull/typed-dfs/README.md

 ```

 All of the normal DataFrame methods are available.
-Use `.untyped()` or `.vanilla()` to make a detyped copy that doesn	’t enforce requirements.
+Use `.untyped()` or `.vanilla()` to make a detyped copy that doesn’t enforce requirements.

 [New issues](https://github.com/dmyersturnbull/typed-dfs/issues) and pull requests are welcome.
 Please refer to the [contributing guide](https://github.com/dmyersturnbull/typed-dfs/blob/master/CONTRIBUTING.md).
 Generated with [Tyrannosaurus](https://github.com/dmyersturnbull/tyrannosaurus).